Skip to main content

 Change node count in a Managed Kubernetes cluster

-In Managed Kubernetes clusters, you can change the node count —increase or decrease the number of nodes in a group.
-For high availability of system components, we recommend using at least two worker nodes in a cluster.
+In Managed Kubernetes clusters, you can change the number of nodes — reduce or increase the number of nodes in a group.
+For fault-tolerant operation of system components, we recommend using at least two working nodes in a cluster.

-When you decrease the node count, random nodes are deleted from the group by default.
+When you scale down the number of nodes, random nodes are deleted from the group by default.
 If necessary, you can delete a specific node.
-If there is one node in the group, you can delete the entire node group.
-If the Kubernetes version is 1.28 or higher, you can remove all nodes from a node group on a cloud server and leave an empty node group.
+If the group contains one node, you can delete the entire node group.
+If the Kubernetes version is 1.28 and higher, you can delete all nodes from a node group on a cloud server and leave an empty node group.
 An empty node group retains node configurations, labels, taints, and user data, but you are not charged for the nodes.

 You can change the node group size in the control panel, through the Managed Kubernetes API or through Terraform.